google/certificate-transparency-go/trillian/docs/ManualDeployment.md

    future deployment scenarios where the Trillian services are operated by a different entity than the CT personality, and so a trust boundary between the two is needed.)
+ - The `--max_root_duration` option should be set to less than the log's MMD.
+   This ensures that the log periodically produces a fresh STH even if there are no updates.

 **Cross-check**: Once a new tree has been provisioned, the debug logging for the running